-BuzzFeed posted an article on February 1, 2016 showing how affordable and easy it is to prepare a week’s worth of dinners for two by spending approximately $20 at Trader Joe’s.
+BuzzFeed posted an article on February 1, 2016 showing how affordable and easy it is to prepare a week's worth of dinners for two by spending approximately $20 at Trader Joe's.
 You may have seen 1 Trip To Trader Joe’s + $20 = 5 Easy Vegan Dinners shared on Facebook and other social media sites.
 The original article from Spoon University, Make a Week’s Worth of Vegan Dinners for Two for Only $20 at Trader Joe’s, went viral and is still going strong.
 And now I'm sharing this BuzzFeed Trader Joe's Challenge with you!

 Some of my friends from the Power to the Veg!
-Facebook group have decided to try this challenge, and I thought it would be fun to document my results and ask my lovely readers to participate with me.
-I will be posting the daily recipes I recreate from the BuzzFeed article, and I encourage you to cook along with me each day.
+Facebook group decided to try this BuzzFeed Trader Joe's Challenge, and I thought it would be fun to document my results.

-Each meal will make two servings for dinner.
-Alternately you could double each recipe to serve four, or if you are cooking for yourself, you’ll have lunch for the next day to take to work or school.
+Each meal makes two servings for dinner.
+Alternately you could double each recipe to serve four, or if you are cooking for yourself, you'll have lunch for the next day to take to work or school.

-Your homework for this weekend is to go shopping at Trader Joe’s.
+Your homework before you start cooking is to go shopping at Trader Joe's (or another grocery store).
 You will also need to set aside about an hour to do a little prepping and roasting.
-I will be making the recipes gluten-free, but still using ingredients from Trader Joe’s.
-The alternate ingredients I will be using are listed in parenthesis next to the original ingredients.
+I made the recipes gluten-free, but still using ingredients from Trader Joe's.
+The alternate ingredients I used are listed in parenthesis next to the original ingredients.
 I also decided to purchase organic ingredients whenever available, so I spent a little more than $20.
 The choice is yours.

 - 1-16 ounce package angel hair pasta (or gluten-free pasta such as Trader Joe's brown rice and quinoa spaghetti)